If you would like to make a gift to RBSC, there are lots of ways to do that.

 General RBSC materials: The Friends of the NIU Libraries Endowment

 British Drama: The S. Orville and Adra Baker Library Endowment

 Rare Books & Special Collections of the Northern Illinois University Libraries includes those materials that, because of subject coverage, rarity, source, condition, or form, are best handled separately from the General Collection.* Materials in RBSC do not circulate outside of our department.

 This subject guide will grow over time.
 For more information about our collections, please click on the tabs above related to your interests!

-We welcome individual researchers, community groups and class visits, at all academic levels, from elementary school through graduate school and beyond.
-We happily create presentations to suit your syllabus.
+We welcome individual researchers, community groups, and class visits at all academic levels, from elementary school through graduate school and beyond.
+We happily create presentations to suit your syllabus or lesson plans.